MooersLab/pymolsnips/README.md

 	<img src="https://github.com/MooersLab/pymolsnips/blob/master/gifs/bracketsExtInstall.gif">
 </p>

-It should automatically refresh, but if not, close and repon *Brackets*.
+It should automatically refresh, but if not, close and reopen *Brackets*.
 The light bulb icon will now appear in the right panel.
 Click on the light bulb to open the **Snippets Manager**.